 Welcome to Kahany.org

-Indian author Shahzad Rizvi's English novels are atlases of the human heart.
+Indian author Shahzad Rizvi writes poetry in Urdu and novels in English.
+His English novels are atlases of the human heart.
 Each is a love story, with elements of mystery, history, and romance.
 Come explore his novels, stories, and poetry, that cover an imaginative range from greedy rulers in 19th century India to overwhelmed single mothers and political schemers in contemporary Washington, and even to worlds beyond Earth.

 Indian author Shahzad Rizvi is among the liveliest and most versatile Indian novelists writing in English today.
 His books tell poignant, funny, heartfelt stories of the human family.
 In his historical novels, he depicts the sights and sounds of India, with rich, colorful detail.
 The Last Resident, set in the time of British rule in India, depicts the cross-cultural love story of a British officer and an Indian princess.
 Behind the Veil explores the emotional life of a feisty Indian woman secluded in purdah, as well as her large and loving family, as she grows from misty-eyed girl to sadder but wiser woman.
 Dinner with the Dead concerns a paranormal romance, time travel, and lovers fated to be united across centuries, from the dark days of the Indian Mutiny in 1857 to a modern-day call center.